datajerk/ctf-write-ups/seccon2021/gosu/README.md

 if args.REMOTE: time.sleep(0.1) # give some time to start up :-)
 ```

-At this point in the execution (first) `gets` is waiting for input.
-The above will populate our new stack so that the three `pop`s from the `pop rsp` gadget have something to `pop` and then return to `_start`, to well, _start_ over; however this time, we know the location of the stack, since we defined it.
+At this point in the execution [first] `gets` is waiting for input.
+The above will populate our new stack so that the three `pop`s from the `pop rsp` gadget have something to `pop` before the return to `_start`, to well, _start_ over; however this time, we know the location of the stack, since we defined it.

 > The last line is something I had to add when running remotely, basically, a bit of restart time.